A computational model of consciousness for artificial emotional agents.

 Conclusion.
 Our computer systems for understanding speech and simulation of irony can serve as a basis for further modeling of the effects of consciousness.

-About the authors: Kotov Artemy A.
+Authors: Kotov Artemy A.

 Themes: Cognitive psychology